-- 5.6.1 The transmission system revenue cap for revenue cap services is used to determine the maximum transmission revenue cap service revenue (MTR_t) for Western Power's transmission system for each financial year t. - 5.6.2 The operation of the correction factor, TK_t , as described in sections 5.6.7 and 5.6.8 of this access arrangement will ensure that the MTR in financial year t is adjusted for any shortfall or over-recovery of actual transmission revenue cap service revenue compared to the MTR in preceding years.

-- 5.6.3 For the purposes of this transmission system revenue cap for revenue cap services, Western Power's actual transmission system revenue in financial year t is transmission revenue earned in relation to the provision of revenue cap services in financial year t, subject to section 5.6.4 of this access arrangement.
-Where a revenue cap service is provided jointly by Western Power's transmission system and distribution system, the revenue earned must be allocated between the systems in a fair and reasonable manner. - 5.6.4 Revenue received by Western Power for excluded services, non-revenue cap services and capital contributions will not be treated as actual revenue for the purposes of this transmission system revenue cap for revenue cap services. - 5.6.5 Despite section 1.3.1 of this access arrangement the transmission system revenue cap for revenue cap services commences on 1 July 2012.
+- 5.6.1 The transmission system revenue cap for revenue cap services is used to determine the maximum transmission revenue cap service revenue (MTR_t) for Western Power's transmission system for each financial year t. - 5.6.2 The operation of the correction factor, TK_t, as described in sections 5.6.7 and 5.6.8 of this access arrangement will ensure that the MTR in financial year t is adjusted for any shortfall or over-recovery of actual transmission revenue cap service revenue compared to the MTR in preceding years. - 5.6.3 For the purposes of this transmission system revenue cap for revenue cap services, Western Power's actual transmission system revenue in financial year t is transmission revenue earned in relation to the provision of revenue cap services in financial year t, subject to section 5.6.4 of this access arrangement.
+Where a revenue cap service is provided jointly by Western Power's transmission system and distribution system, the revenue earned must be allocated between the systems in a fair and reasonable manner. - 5.6.4 Revenue received by Western Power for excluded services, non-revenue cap services and capital contributions will not be treated as actual revenue for the purposes of this transmission system revenue cap for revenue cap services. - 5.6.5 Despite section 1.3.1 of this access arrangement the transmission system revenue cap for revenue cap services commences on 1 July 2017.
 This revenue cap applies annually on a financial year basis for the duration of this access arrangement. - 5.6.6 For this access arrangement period, the maximum transmission revenue cap service revenue MTR_t is determined as follows:

-$$MTR_t = TR_t + TAA2_t + TK_t$$
+$MTR_t = TR_t + TAA3_t + TK_t$

-TR_t is the dollar amount for the financial year t calculated from the dollar amounts (expressed in 30 June 2012 prices) set out in the table below.
-For the avoidance of doubt, the dollar amounts set out in the table below include the amounts due to the recovery of deferred revenue detailed in section 5.5.4 of this access arrangement for the transmission system.
+TR_t is the dollar amount for the financial year t calculated from the dollar amounts (expressed in 30 June 2017 prices) set out in the table below.
+For the avoidance of doubt, the dollar amounts set out in the table below include the amounts due to the recovery of initial deferred revenue detailed in section 5.5.7 and 5.5.7 of this access arrangement for the transmission system.
+Note that the values in the table will be updated, and these values will be reported in the price list information for the financial years ending 30 June 2020, 30 June 2021 and 30 June 2022, as a result of the annual updates to weighted average cost of capital specified in section 5.4.